-TRITON AP-EMAIL collects data about email traffic and system activity to generate presentation reports and dashboard charts and statistics.
+Forcepoint Email Security collects data about email traffic and system activity to generate presentation reports and dashboard charts and statistics.
 Data is sent to a SQL Server Log Database on a Windows Server for storage, where it is accessed to generate a variety of reports and charts.
 You can configure the main database to create partitions, which can provide flexibility and performance advantages.

-In TRITON AP-EMAIL, you configure database maintenance and database downloads in separate locations.
+In Forcepoint Email Security, you configure database maintenance and database downloads in separate locations.

-- Database download scheduling is maintained on the Settings > General > Database Downloads page. - Database maintenance tasks are configured on the Settings > Reporting > Log Database page.
+- Database download scheduling is maintained on the page Settings > General > Database Downloads. - Database maintenance tasks are configured on the page Settings > Reporting > Log Database.